If you want to hire the best employees there are, be proactive – don’t leave it up to those employees to figure out how to get in touch with you.

-Once you’ve hooked your candidates you should then make it really easy for them to submit their resume for your consideration.
-If they aren’t suitable just now, you should file their resume away for future opportunities – build your own personal pool of talent from which to dip into.
+Once you’ve hooked your candidates you should then make it really easy for them to submit their application for your consideration.
+If they aren’t suitable just now, you should file their profile away for future opportunities – build your own personal talent pool from which to dip into.
 Which leads us nicely onto…

 2. DO look at the big picture.